quadroops/pkg/log/README.md

 ```

 Why just a simple `msg` (string) ?
-Because this library doesn't want to adding more _complexity_ just to formatting a log message, so it's just a message of string
+Because this library doesn't want to adding more _complexity_ to formatting a log message, so it's just a message of string
-or a formatted string (actually it's using `fmt.Sprintf`) and that's it.
-And actually, you can create your own adapter maybe if you think you need
+or a formatted string (actually it's using `fmt.Sprintf`).
-more custom format like json.

 How about `Sender` ?
 Sometimes, (maybe) we have an activity like :

-- Send a message to apache kafka
+- Send a message to nats
 - Send a message to elastic search
 - Send a message to database
+- Send a message to file
 - etc

 These activities usually for data/system analytics.
 When you are registering a `Sender` object, this method will be executed in a different goroutine.